bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 multiple CPU cores available, the best performance *is* only available by using multiple threads.
 With wasi-threads, this performance is now available in standalone WebAssembly engines.

-Besides performance, another motivation for wasi-threads is developer productivity.
-Until now, any library using multi-threading (e.g., for multi-tasking) was unusable for developers of standalone engines.
+Besides performance, another motivation for wasi-threads is to unlock even more of the ecosystem.
+Until now, many libraries using multi-threading (e.g., for multi-tasking) could not be run in a standalone engine.
 By enabling threads, wasi-threads expands the pool of libraries available.

 But, in some standalone use cases, WebAssembly parallelism is not desired.
 For example, a blockchain environment billing per WebAssembly instruction may never desire the complications of multiple